yegor256/blog/_posts/2015/mar/2015-03-29-rultor-with-appveyor.md

 tags: devops rultor
 description:
-  AppVeyor is a continuous integration platform for Windows projects; Rultor is a DevOps assistant; this article explains how they can work together
+  AppVeyor is a continuous integration platform for Windows projects; Rultor is a Docker based DevOps assistant for merge, release and deploy operations;
+  they can work together.
 keywords:
   - appveyor
   - appveyor merge pull request